akatche/projectmark/README.md

 - Rename .env.example to .env
 - Change APP_URL, DB_DATABASE, DB_USERNAME, DB_PASSWORD to suit your environment
+- Please use Redis or Memcached in CACHE_DRIVER and QUEUE_CONNECTION

 Run commands in this following order